joedefen/crostini-kde-setup/README.md

 * **Kate** - an text editor with programming support for many languages.
 * **Okular** - a document viewier that handles PDFs, E-books, and many more document formats.

-And the custom maintenance tool, **MaintGUI**, which has two buttons:
+And the setup script installs **MaintGUI** for most maintenance needs which has these buttons:
 * **Update Linux** - updates your Linux and its software which you should run periodically
 * **Refresh Icons** - repairs icons for linux app when messed up.
+* **Enable Flatpak** - enables **Discover** flatpak app installs from the default flatpak repository
+	* NOTE: that snaps do not work so well yet on Crostini and thus not yet enabled with this tool
+* **Cleanup Flatpak** - recovers disk space after uninstalling flatpak apps (which Discover does not do automatically)

 *Note: this script has been tested on Chromebook v88 and v89.*